 What if we are more than 4 people?

 Just advise us in your request form about the number of people in your party, as well as their category (adult or child).
 There will be an extra fee of 20 € per additional person.

-Meeting Address: Louvre - Rivoli, Paris - Just outside the metro, Metro line 1, Louvre-Rivoli station
+Meeting Address: Louvre - Rivoli, Paris - Just outside the metro station Louvre-Rivoli (line 1)

 Solo Traveler?
 Welcome here!

 Oops, we're sorry, but this tour can't be booked for 1 person, please fill up our contact form if you're a solo traveler!